 André is dancing Contact Improvisation (CI) since more than 20 years, and has worked with more than 30 teachers.
 While for many years it was his conscious decision to not teach CI, but keep the precious experiences to mature in himself, he has started recently to teach more often and in the context of the Dancers’ Village.
 His main fascination is for ‘deep experiencing’, and reaching states of mindlessness in the dance, by playing with release, multi-tasking, inviting meditative states, and inviting deep trustfulness by body experience.

-André will offer workshops about CI and Dance with Nature and is responsible for main coordination and registration.
+André offers workshops about CI and Dance with Nature and is responsible for main coordination and registration.

 Lika Claudia Gasser